john-itcsolutions/cheirrs/README.md

 We turn to finish setting up the Blockchain/Database gRPC Server Deployment,

-NOTE: As we don't own or control the elastos sub-modules, and since the `cheirrs/elastos-smartweb-service/grpc_adenine/__init__.py` file is empty in the elastos-smartweb-service module, we have included ITCSA's version of `__init__.py` in the cheirrs root directory.
+NOTE: As we don't own or control the elastos sub-modules, and since the `cheirrs/elastos-smartweb-service/grpc_adenine/database/__init__.py` file is not fully usable as it is, in the elastos-smartweb-service module, we have included ITCSA's version of `__init__.py` in the cheirrs root directory.
 This version caters for initialising the SQLAlchemy interface from the existing database, and generating a full set of Database Models, using SQLAlchemy's ORM & methods of Database Metadata Reflection.
-However you need to re-insert the root-directory-version at your `cheirrs/elastos-smartweb-service/grpc_adenine/__init__.py` (in local copies) to enable it to work properly as a Python init file.
+However you need to re-insert the root-directory-version at your `cheirrs/elastos-smartweb-service/grpc_adenine/database/__init__.py` (in local copies) to enable it to work properly as a Python init file.
 This init file will be run by the system before running the server at /grpc_adenine/server.py.
-You would have to keep these 2 versions of `__init__.py` in sync with each other if you need to edit `__init__.py`, and want to use your own github account for repo and container registry storage.
+You would have to keep these 2 versions of `__init__.py` in sync with each other if you need to edit `__init__.py`, and want to use your own github account.
 Please note you will actually have to delete the initial elastos repo directories after cloning cheirrs, followed by cloning the complete repo's back into cheirrs/ from https://github.com/cyber-republic/elstos-smartweb-service and https://github.com/cyber-republic/python-grpc-adenine.

-     On host:
+     After this, on host:

 `cd path/to/cheirrs/elastos-smartweb-service`

 The .env.example file here needs to be filled-in with the correct database name, database server address and port as well as the correct addresses for the smart-web virtual machine. ie the blockchain addresses and ports to access the smart-web environment.
-It then will need to be copied to the worker machine as ".env".
-However this cannot be done until we have cloned the elastos-smartweb-service repo into the worker (see below).
-Smart-web will be running on its own worker machine, as will pgadmin4 and the Carrier Node.
+It then will need to be copied to the worker machine as ".env" (but if you follow the instructions below, you might like to copy .env.example as edited to cheirrs/elastos-smartweb-service/TO*/*database/.env and while you're at it copy the same file to the same directory as ".env.test".
+However the final copy into the kubernetes-worker-0 cannot be done until we have cloned the elastos-smartweb-service repo into the worker (see below).
+Smart-web will be running on its own worker machine, as will pgadmin4.
+There is no need for a separate Carrier Node as smart-web contains a Carrier implementation.

-The blockchain server ip-addresses in the .env.example file need to match the address of the kubernetes-worker-0 machine, here.
+The blockchain server ip-addresses in the .env.example, .env, and .env.test files need to match the address of the kubernetes-worker-0 machine, here.
 Also the database details will require alteration.

-Presuming you have obtained a fresh clone of "elastos-smartweb-service", you will need to ensure the __init__.py within grpc_adenine directory is updated to our repo's version (as discussed above).
+Presuming you have obtained a fresh clone of "elastos-smartweb-service", you will need to ensure the __init__.py within grpc_adenine/database directory is updated to our repo's version (as discussed above).

 You also need to treat the "run.sh" and "test.sh" (which are in cheirrs root directory also) identically.
-So we will copy them soon to elastos-smartweb-service over the existing "run.sh".
-Postgres connections are not possible in the fashion assumed by "run.sh" and "test.sh" in elastos by default.
+So we will copy them soon to elastos-smartweb-service over the existing "run.sh" and "test.sh".
+Postgres connections in Kubernetes are not possible in the fashion assumed by "run.sh" and "test.sh" in elastos by default.

 Enter worker-0: